shadowlion/transactapi-js/README.md

 For those who wish to help during Hacktoberfest (or any time else!), please submit a PR.
 Check the [contribution section](CONTRIBUTE.md) for more information.

-## Setup
+## Development

-You will need to acquire both a `clientID` and `developerAPIKey` from NCPS - this happens when you subscribe to them as a customer of their services.
+You will need to acquire both a `clientID` and `developerAPIKey` from NCPS in order to use this for actual financial services - this happens when you subscribe to them as a customer of their services.
+However, you DO NOT need a `clientID` nor `developerAPIKey` from NCPS to develop this library, as we use mocks from their documentation to test each endpoint.

-Each API endpoint will require both in order to get the response to fully work.

 ## Installation